 Protecting the rainforest ecosystems of the Congo Basin and enriching local communities

 The Democratic Republic of Congo is home to vast swathes of Africa's tropical rainforests.
-Covering almost half the country, the incredibly diverse forest is one of the few in Africa to have survived the ice age.
-With its population growing at over 3 % a year, the threat of deforestation from industrial and agricultural expansion looms large.
+Covering almost half the country, the incredibly diverse forest is one of the few in Africa to have survived the ice age, despite a reasonably slow level of deforestation, the threat from industrial and agricultural expansion looms large.

 The Isangi conservation project operates across 187,571 hectares of rainforest, preventing its conversion into subsistence agriculture and conserving the immensely biodiverse area around the Congo Basin.
 The project also improves the livelihood of forest-dependent local communities, simultaneously addressing a major driver of deforestation in the area through developing sustainable income streams, such as tilapia farming and agroforestry.
 The project also runs a number of initiatives including sustainably intensifying existing agricultural practices and implementing land-use planning.

-By stopping the conversion of rainforest into land for agriculture, the Isangi project reduces deforestation rates by 30-100%.
-Not only does this mitigate 324,000 tonnes of CO2 on average annually, it conserves the habitat of diverse local species thereby preserving ecosystem biodiversity.
-The project also has a range of local community benefits; it alleviates poverty by promoting sustainable economic development, improves public health, funds new local education programs, and helps maintain traditional cultural and spiritual identities while promoting understanding of biodiversity in the project zone and the wider Congo Basin.
+By stopping the conversion of rainforest into land for agriculture, the Isangi project significantly reduces deforestation rates.
+Not only does this mitigate 324,534 tonnes of CO2 on average annually, it conserves the habitat of diverse local species thereby preserving ecosystem biodiversity.
+The project also has a range of local community benefits; it alleviates poverty by promoting sustainable economic development and food security, improves public health, funds new local education programs, and helps maintain traditional cultural and spiritual identities while promoting understanding of biodiversity in the project zone and the wider Congo Basin.